Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

 \subsubsection{Cross-Dataset Generalization Results}

-To test the generalizability of CVPR18-trained and VRW23-trained models, we conduct cross-dataset experiments on two relatively smaller datasets - MMSys18~\cite{david2018dataset} and PAMI19~\cite{xu2019predicting}.
+To test the generalizability of CVPR18-trained and VRW23-trained models, we conduct cross-dataset experiments on two relatively smaller datasets: MMSys18~\cite{david2018dataset} and PAMI19~\cite{xu2019predicting}.
 Tables~\ref{tab:res_cross_mm} and~\ref{tab:res_cross_pami} show the results, in which we omit Nguyen18 and Xu18 as they are inferior to the path-only and TRACK models.
 Consistent with the results in the main experiments, our methods outperform the others on both datasets in terms of temporal correlation metrics (except for Ours-$5$ trained on VRW23 and tested on PAMI19).
-For the orthodromic distance metrics, our methods achieve the best results on MMSys18, but are worse than the path-only method on PAMI19.
-Interestingly, the path-only model always performs better than TRACK.
-Moreover, our methods trained on CVPR18 have better performance than those trained on VRW23 when tested on PAMI19, while both perform similarly when tested on MMSys18.
-This implies that the scanpath distribution of PAMI19 is closer to that of CVPR18.
+For orthodromic distance metrics, our methods achieve the best results on MMSys18, but are worse than the path-only method on PAMI19.
+Additionally, our methods trained on CVPR18 have better performance than those trained on VRW23 when tested on PAMI19, implying closer scanpath distributions between CVPR18 and PAMI19.